-If red-green colour deficiency is inherited, it can mean that the long or medium cones are either not there, lacking a particular photopigment, have a reduced sensitivity to light or that the pathway from the cone cells to the brain hasn’t developed properly.
+If a red-green colour deficiency is inherited, it can mean that the long or medium cones are either not there, lacking a particular photopigment, have a reduced sensitivity to light or that the pathway from the cone cells to the brain hasn’t developed properly.

 The condition is caused by a faulty gene found on part of the 23rd chromosome, which is also called the sex chromosome as it decides if the baby will be a girl or boy.
-The 23rd chromosome is different in men and women – in men it consists of an X and Y chromosome, while in women it consists of two X chromosomes.
+The 23rd chromosome is different in men and women – in men, it consists of an X and Y chromosome, while in women it consists of two X chromosomes.

 Red-green colour deficiency is found on the X chromosome, therefore it affects men and women in different numbers:

-- For males to have red-green colour deficiency, the faulty gene only needs to be on the single X chromosome, but for females to have the condition, both X chromosomes must have the faulty gene.
+- For males to have a red-green colour deficiency, the faulty gene only needs to be on the single X chromosome, but for females to have the condition, both X chromosomes must have the faulty gene.

 - A female who has just one red-green colour deficiency gene is a carrier of the condition without actually having it.

 - If a female carrier has a baby, one of her X chromosomes will be passed on:

 - If she has a daughter who receives the faulty X chromosome, she will also be a carrier.

 - If she has a son and he receives the faulty X chromosome, he will have red-green colour vision deficiency.
 If he receives the non-faulty X chromosome, he won’t have the condition.